 |8||Christian Vazquez||Red Sox||10.1|

 Basically, Stats Perform’s command data pushes the called strike probability up or down.
 If the pitcher hits his spot, the called strike probability will be higher and the framing value lower.
+We then use the expected strike percentage to produce an expected run percentage and subtract that from the value of what actually occurred.
+So that means Austin Hedges saved the Padres 31.5 runs over the course of 2019.

 Flowers has admitted to working on his framing technique by watching video, lowering his body position to help combat the effect his 6-foot-4 frame and adding several different setups to choose from depending on pitch type, location and the umpire’s strike zone that day.